Jaxelr/Carter.Cache/Readme.md

     public void ConfigureServices(IServiceCollection services)
         {
-            services.AddCarterCaching(new CachingOption(2048)); //Recommended to always provide a caching mas size limit services.AddCarter();
+            //It is recommended to always provide a caching max size limit services.AddCarterCaching(new CachingOption(2048));
+            services.AddCarter();
         }
 ```